 The decline of industry in Rainow began with the advent of steam power, continued by the digging of the Macclesfield canal and was completed with the coming of the railway.
 The steam engine meant that mills were no longer reliant on a natural water supply to drive the machinery; the canal provided cheaper, more convenient ways to bring in raw materials and distribute the finished products and the railway brought cheaper and better coal from the north Staffordshire mines.
 In 1891 the Lancashire, Derbyshire and East Coast Railway Co. planned to build a railway from Prestbury to Buxton via Rainow.
 However, the project was abandoned as being too costly owing to the lay of the land.
 Cotton mills began to be built in Bollington along the line of the canal and the drift of capital and labour to Bollington began.
-In 1801, Bollington had a population of 1,231 (versus 1,390 in Rainow), but seventy years later it was 5,040 (1,316 in Rainow).
+In 1801, Bollington had a population of 1,231 versus 1,390 in Rainow, but seventy years later it was 5,040 and 1,316 in Rainow.
+In the early 20th century most people who lived in Rainow walked to and worked in the mills of Bollington.
 In 1961 the village's population had dropped to 1,005.
-Back then most people who lived in Rainow worked in the mills of Bollington.
-After the decline in the textile industry Rainow folk began to work further afield in Macclesfield and Manchester.

 The last major industrial building in the village was completed in 1964.
 Lamaload Dam and Water Treatment Works was built to supply the locality with drinking water.
 This project required the demolition of Lamaload Farm and the evacuation of Lower Ballgreave and Lower Hooley farms.
 The dam has a capacity of 1.9 million cubic metres of water.